mncc8337/.dotfiles/README.md

 ## install
 > ### NOTE
 > - find and replace font name "Caskaydia Cove" or "Roboto" if you wish to use other fonts
-> - the commands below only work on arch based system and use yay for pacman wrapper, please check the commands before running them
+> - the commands below only work on arch based system and use yay for pacman wrapper, please check them before running
 > - fonts and gtk themes are not included, you need to manualy install them (see optional section)
 - `yay -S awesome-git nemo alacritty maim rofi playerctl picom-git libpulse`
 - `git clone https://github.com/mncc8337/.dotfiles --recurse-submodules`